 There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-2023 Evidence of Coverage for Sonder Complete Health Medicare Advantage (HMO) Chapter 4 Medical Benefits Chart (what is covered and what you pay)

-Services that are covered for you What you must pay when you get these services Opioid treatment program services In-Network: Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: \$40 Copayment for Medicare-Covered Services U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Referral for services required.
+Opioid treatment program services

+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

+- U.S. Food and Drug Administration (FDA)approved opioid agonist and antagonist medicationassisted treatment (MAT) medications.

+- Dispensing and administration of MAT medications (if applicable)

+- Substance use counseling

+- Individual and group therapy

+- Toxicology testing

+- Intake activities

+- Periodic assessments